 Let’s be clear: there is absolutely no medical reason to force people to pick up this medication in person, just as there is absolutely no medical reason to force people to schedule multiple in-person appointments due to mandatory waiting periods or to force providers to perform ultrasounds and to deliver inaccurate counseling about the risks of abortion.
 Abortion bans and restrictions are designed to close clinics and to impose a very great burden on those seeking one very specific type of care, reminding us that theoretical legal rights mean nothing without access to essential health care in reality.

-We need federal legislation to stop the relentless tide of these discriminatory policies and to secure the constitutional right to abortion.
-The Women’s Health Protection Act (WHPA, HR 2975/S 1645) and the EACH Woman Act (HR 1692/S 758) are those laws.
-WHPA would invalidate onerous state restrictions blocking access to abortion.
-At the same time, the EACH Woman Act would ensure the affordability of this care by ending political interference in public and private insurance coverage.
+We need federal legislation to stop the relentless tide of these discriminatory policies and to secure the constitutional right to abortion should the Court continue to chip away at or even overturn Roe v.
+Wade.
+The Women’s Health Protection Act (WHPA, HR 2975/S 1645 in the 116th Congress) and the EACH Woman Act (HR 1692/S 758 in the 116th Congress) are those laws.
+WHPA would invalidate onerous state restrictions blocking access to abortion while the EACH Woman Act would ensure affordability of this care by ending political interference in public and private insurance coverage.